 Dr. John Robert Lloyd Woods was born in 1876 in Gillingham, Dorset, England.
 His father, Dr. Theophillus Woods was a surgeon and his mother was the former Catherine Bowen.
-He was the youngest of 3 children.
+Dr. Woods was the youngest of 3 children.
 He had a sister named Anna and a brother named William Henry Ogle Woods.

-Dr. and Mrs. Woods had two children, Elizabeth Mary born in 1909 and Robert Patrick born in 1910.
+Dr. and Mrs. Woods had two children, Elizabeth Mary Woods was born on the 29th of April, 1908 and Robert Patrick Woods was born on the 1st of February, 1910.
 Both children were born in Worthen, Shropshire in Wales.
-Dr. Woods had a general family practice in Worthen.
+Dr. Woods had a general family medical practice in Worthen.
 He was also the Medical Officer of Health.
 After he left Worthen he lived in London, England where he was the resident Medical Officer for the East London Hospital.

-The family returned to Wales in October of 1924.
+The Woods family returned to Wales in October of 1924.
 Their address listed was 91 Walter Road, Swansea, Wales.

 **Dr. James Walter Coulter also appears on the Chatham-Kent Physician Tribute website.